belluga/belluga_now_docker/foundation_documentation/modules/map_poi_module.md

 **Radius semantics:** The radius filter is always anchored around a reference point (current user location by default, or a manually selected center supplied through the initial filter payload).
 While the user pans the map, the reference point does **not** change automatically; we continue to query “POIs within X meters of the reference point.”
 If the user wants to search the newly centered area, we surface a “Search this area” button — pressing it resets the reference point to the new center and reissues the radius-constrained fetch.
 This keeps “Max 10 km” intentions consistent regardless of map movement.
 The client caches the results of these calls to ensure smooth performance and provide a degree of offline functionality.

 ### 3.2.
-Real-Time Updates (WebSocket API)
+Real-Time Updates (SSE)

-For instant updates like moving POIs and live offers, a persistent WebSocket connection will be used.
-The backend will push events to subscribed clients, which will update the UI in real-time without a full refresh.
+For instant updates like moving POIs and live offers, a persistent SSE connection will be used.
+The backend will push delta events to subscribed clients, which will update the UI in real-time without a full refresh.

 ### 3.3.
 User Interface and Interaction